 Let’s take that tradeoff theory a step further and say that every applicant has the same potential units of output, and they want to optimize themselves for admittance.

-Let’s also say that the goal of an Ivy league school is to have a class that is optimized in all areas of output: academics, connections, and performance.
+Say that the goal of an Ivy League school is to have a class that is optimized in all areas of output: academics, connections, and performance.

 You can see that every student has six green squares to allocate—let these be the performance units.
 A student could theoretically maximize one category and minimize the others (students A, B, and C), but this is rare and risky.